 What do the two parties agree upon?

 There is broad consensus between conservatives and Social Democrats on foreign policy and the European Union.
 Angela Merkel is a committed European, and conservatives have no problem with Social Democratic Foreign Minister Sigmar Gabriel, who would be more than happy to stay on in that post.
-The issue of refugees is also unlikely to be a deal-breaker, although the SPD and the conservatives would have to hammer out a compromise on a hard cap on the number of refugees Germany accepts annually and on whether family members have a right to come join all refugees.
+The issue of refugees was viewed as a potential deal-breaker, although the SPD and the conservatives would have to hammer out a compromise on a hard cap on the number of refugees Germany accepts annually and on whether family members have a right to come join all refugees.

-Merkel has said "economic growth" should be at the core of potential coalition talks, while Schulz made "social equity" the focus of his unsuccessful campaign to unseat the chancellor.
+Merkel had said that "economic growth" should be at the core of potential coalition talks, while Schulz made "social equity" the focus of his unsuccessful campaign to unseat the chancellor.
 Those are the basic contours of the core disagreements between the two parties, as two examples illustrate.

 The Social Democrats have floated the idea of unified health insurance for all, co-financed by employers and employees.
 That hasn't gone down well with privately insured people, and conservatives hate the idea.